 Snowshoe trails: 3 sets of trails (over 30 km total)

 Crabbe Mountain is one of several downhill ski destinations in the province but they also have snowshoe rentals and trails.
 There are three main groups of trails that travel through forest and fields and along old forest roads.
 They are 5, 8 and 20 km in length.
 If you explore the backcountry trails you may end up at the bottom of the ski hill.
-You can either climb back up the ski hill to the lodge or you can purchase a single use ski lift pass to take you to the top of the mountain.
-From there it is a short descent back down to the lodge.
+From here you can climb back up the ski hill to the lodge.
 For more information go to the Crabbe Mountain website.

 6. MOUNT FARLAGNE (Edmundston)